 SEO can be extremely helpful in getting a new company on the map in your niche.
 It can also help in getting a new offer or product noticed as well.
 It can drive significant traffic to your website including your offers, landing pages, blog, and all your other content as well.

 There is a lot that affects a website’s SEO that some people don’t even realize.
-There is a significant difference how SEO is effected even by the website builder you use.
-Yes, it matters if you’re using WordPress vs Squarespace.
+There is a significant difference how SEO is also affected by the website builder you use.
+Yes, it matters if you’re using WordPress vs. Squarespace.
 Which is why I’m advocating getting the help of a quality designer and developer.
 We can make sure that your website is set up correctly even before you start creating your web pages or blog posts.